 The truth is, if we’re genuinely afraid of something, we will do just about anything to avoid admitting to or confronting that fear.
 That’s just human nature.
 But it’s so important to our success to get those fear blockers out of the way, that we need to make every effort to identify and confront fear.

 As we’ve discussed before, courage means many different things to many different people.
 The point is not to beat yourself up over feeling inadequate, or to be paralyzed because your courage isn’t as strong as someone else’s, the point is to pick something in your life to be more courageous about and just do it.
-You will find great satisfaction in confronting your fears and you will be able to do more once you start doing.
+You will find great satisfaction in confronting your fears and you’ll be able to do more once you start doing.

-So the hard part is usually doing the deep soul searching to acknowledge what fears hold you back from achieving what you want.
-We don’t like feeling weak or helpless and confronting fear can be really traumatic.
+So the hard part is usually doing the deep soul searching to acknowledge what fears hold you back from getting what you want.
+We don’t like feeling weak or helpless and so confronting fear can be really traumatic.
 But until you are ready to admit, confront and most past fear, you’re limiting yourself.

 I like to think of what I want my epitaph to say when I shuffle off this mortal coil…Do I want it to read ‘I would have done it but was too scared’ or ‘I did it their way’?
-‘Was too afraid to try so I don’t know what I could have done?’?
+‘Was too afraid to try so I don’t know what I could have done?’
 You get the point.
 Have the balls to take some risks, don’t give up and don’t let fear stop you from even trying.